nikolawhallon/sts-twilio/README.md

                 await twilio_ws.send(json.dumps(media_message))
 ```
 This `sts_receiver` first waits until it has received a stream sid from Twilio, and then loops over messages
 received from the Deepgram STS API.
-We ignore any text messages, as we can't send those to Twilio, but any
+If we receive a text message, we see if it indicated that the user has started
+speaking - if it has, we treat this as barge-in and have Twilio clear the agent audio on the call (we need that
+stream sid for this!).

-other messages should be binary messages containing the text-to-speech (TTS) output of the Deepgram STS API.
+Other messages should be binary messages containing the text-to-speech (TTS) output of the Deepgram STS API.
-These we pack up into valid Twilio messages (this is where we need that stream sid!), and shoot
+These we pack up into valid Twilio messages (we also need that stream sid here!), and shoot
 them off to Twilio to be played back on the phone for the caller to here.
 For more information
 about streaming audio to Twilio, see the following: